paycheckcash/paycheckcash/README.md

 -------------------

-The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/paycheckcash/paycheckcash/tags) are created regularly to indicate new official, stable release versions of PaycheckCash Core.
+The `master` branch is regularly built and tested, but is not guaranteed to be completely stable. visit (https://github.com/paycheckcash/release/) or http://www.paycheckcash.net/download/ for official, stable release versions of PaycheckCash Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).